-FY 2015-2016 Highlights:
+FY 2016-2017 Highlights:

 Assessor's Office - As in previous years, the Assessor's Office conducted a vacancy study of commercial/industrial properties and analyzed businesses and their incomes across the township.
-Residential assessments increased for the first time since 2008.
-All assessments and records were reviewed as part of the quadrennial reassessment.
+Residential assessments were reviewed by neighborhood, and increased across the township.
 Commercial/industrial appeals continued to require intergovernmental cooperation between the taxing bodies, assessor, other township assessors and the Will County Board of Review.
-A new web-based data system was created to share township assessor commercial/industrial records county-wide.
+The implementation of Illinois Property Tax Appeal Board hearings being held in Springfield, rather than in Joliet, was postponed.
 The assessor continued to work with the Will County Supervisor of Assessments Office to increase efficiency, automation and transparency between assessors and the county.
 The collaboration with Will County improved customer service to the taxpayers.
-Outreach events to the community were held and the website was enhanced, both to help further educate taxpayers on the assessment and tax cycles.
-Social media presence was increased, positioning the office to cater to more tech-savvy taxpayers.
-There was an increased emphasis placed on providing deputies with relevant training.
-One employee obtained the CIAO designation and/or other relevant licenses.
+Outreach events to the community were planned and the website was enhanced, both to help further educate taxpayers on the assessment and tax cycles.
+A new CAMA system was implemented for future advancement in automation and recordkeeping.
+New software, hardware, and email hosting solutions were researched, and the IT consulting contract was reviewed.
+As always, deputies were provided relevant training.